OverPoweredDev/Wote/README.md

 # Wote
-A Chrome Extension to identify Chinese items on sites like Amazon and Flipkart
+A Chrome Extension to identify Chinese items on E-commerce websites like Amazon and Flipkart